A metal wire which is attached to your brackets to move your teeth.

 Brackets are the small metal or ceramic modules attached to each tooth.
 They serve as guides to move the teeth and hold the archwire in place.

 A small metal part that is welded on the outside of a molar band.
-The buccal tube is a slot to hold archwires, lip bumpers, facebows and other things your orthodontist uses to move your teeth.
+The molar band contains slots to hold archwires, lip bumpers, facebows and other things your orthodontist uses to move your teeth.

 Clear retainers that are utilized to hold teeth in position similar to that of a traditional retainer.
 They are less visible than traditional wire and acrylic retainers.

-Elastics or rubber bands help move the upper and lower teeth relative to each other, ultimately achieving a better bite.
-These orthodontic rubber bands are typically effective for correcting overbites, underbites, or other types of alignments of the jaw.
+Elastics or rubber bands for braces help move the upper and lower teeth relative to each other, ultimately achieving a better bite.
+The orthodontic rubber bands are typically effective for correcting overbites, underbites, or other types of alignments of the jaw.
 They are also useful for moving a tooth out of alignment or to close a space in the mouth.

 A small plastic piece, shaped like a donut, which is used to hold the archwires in the brackets on your teeth.